In this blog post, we will explain how to master Linux Networking with ip command.

 With ‘ip’ command we can also view the network statistics like bytes and packets transferred, errors or dropped packets etc for all the network interfaces.
 To view network statistics, use ‘ip -s link‘ command

 $ ip -s link

-Example 12: How to get help
+16) How to get help

-If you want to find a option which is not listed in above examples, then you can look for help.
+If you want to find an option which is not listed in above examples, then you can look for help.
 In Fact you can use help for all the commands.
 To list all available options that can be used with ‘ip’ command, use

 Remember that ‘ip’ command is very important command for Linux admins and it should be learned and mastered to configure network with ease.
 That’s it for now, please do provide your suggestions & leave your queries in the comment box below.